 It's Just Cricket's Professional "Knocking-In" Service

 Knocking in a cricket bat is a noisy, laborious process that we realise is not for everyone, especially if you don’t want to upset your housemates or neighbours!
 So if you don’t have the time or inclination to knock in your own bat, don’t worry – we’ll gladly do it for you.
 This professional service will include oiling, knocking-in and, if required, the application of edge tape or, at a small extra cost, an anti-scuff sheet.
-Unlike various other cricket shops, we do not rely on a machine for our handiwork.
-No, no, no - we do it the old fashioned way, by hand - using a wooden bat mallet.
+We do not rely on a machine for our handiwork, we do it the old fashioned way, by hand - using a wooden bat mallet.
 This way the most vulnerable areas of the bat, like the toe and edges, get full attention and are properly knocked in, not just the sweet spot.
 So, if you get your bat knocked in with us, it should last you a lot longer than one that's been done by a machine.

 As we knock in all our bats manually, they take a little bit longer to do, especially at busy times of year.
 We knock in over 500 bats per year!
-With this in mind, we have a queue system in place and turnaround times are typically 10-14 days, sometimes a bit longer during peak season (March-July).
+With this in mind, we have a queue system in place and turnaround times are typically 14-21 days, sometimes a bit longer during peak season (March-July).
 We urge you to be patient throughout the process and allow for this time.
 We advise that cricket bats are not bought at the last minute!
 If you buy a bat during the week with our knocking-in service, please do not expect it to be ready for your game that weekend!
-Next weekend is always more likely...

-Here is a full breakdown of options and associated costs for our knocking-in service:
+Here is a breakdown of costs for our knocking-in service:

-BATS BOUGHT FROM US (ONLINE OR IN-STORE): £30.00 (includes oiling and full knocking-in with a mallet).
+BATS BOUGHT FROM IJC (ONLINE OR IN-STORE): £50.00 (includes oiling, fitting of a scuff sheet and edge tape, and full knocking-in with a mallet).
 For more information click here

 Cricket Bat Maintenance